themusicnerd/LEDMatrixClock-Companion-v4-Satellite/README.md

 ## Entering Config Portal

-On boot if you see CONFIG? and you reset while it is scrolling, you will enter WiFi Manager config mode.
+On boot if you see CONFIG? and you reset while it is scrolling, you will enter WiFi Manager config mode and display CFG! on the LED Matrix.
 - Connect to LED-MATRIX-XXXXXXXXXXX (with the mac address at the end)
 - It should take you to 192.168.4.1 (if not, go there)
-- Setup the Companion IP, Companion Port, and set Boot to 0
+- Setup the Companion IP, Companion Port, set the mode you want, and set Boot to 0
+- Modes Are:
+- - none    – ignore COLOR, no invert, no bars
+- - invert  – invert the whole display when any color channel ≥ 128
+- - bars    – left and right 2-column bars ON when any color channel ≥ 128
+- - pgmpvw  – left = PGM (red ≥ 128), right = PVW (green ≥ 128)
+- - pvwpgm  – left = PVW (green ≥ 128), right = PGM (red ≥ 128)
 - Save
 - Hit BACK in your browser to get to the main menu (may be more than once)
 - Setup Wifi